The Loan Process

 Let’s say you’ve decided to start looking for a house.
 According to the latest report from the National Association of Realtors, home sales hit an eight-year high in September—up 12 percent year-over-year, with more than 5 million homes sold during that period.
 With interest rates still at relatively low levels, now may be a good time to purchase a home, but if you’re going to do it, you need a mortgage loan.
 Here’s what you need to know about getting one.

-5) Meet with a loan officer at your bank or credit union.
-He or she will review your financial information and provide you with an estimate of the cost of borrowing, including closing costs, prepaid fees (like homeowners insurance), discount points (down payment money that's paid up front), title fees, taxes, mortgage interest, and escrow (money that goes toward property taxes and home insurance).
+5. When you meet with our loan officer He or she will review your financial information and provide you with an estimate of the cost of borrowing, including closing costs, prepaid fees (like homeowners’ insurance), discount points (down payment money that’s paid up front), title fees, taxes, mortgage interest, and escrow (money that goes toward property taxes and home insurance).

 The credit decision - final approval